 If checking off your to-do lists is your guilty pleasure, then we suppose you get excited by your monthly stationery hauls a little too much!
-From investing in annual planners to keeping a couple of online notepads for your grocery lists and tasks at work, respectively, your life thrives on to-do lists!
+From investing in annual planners to keeping a couple of notepads for your grocery lists and tasks at work, respectively, your life thrives on to-do lists!

 Surviving in the hullabaloo of work will be hard if you did not jot down pending tasks on your notepad.
 While remembering to do your tasks might be the main reason why you prefer to-do lists, we believe there is another reason why you keep a notepad on you even during dinner time!
 The satisfaction of cross-tallying your pending tasks and finally checking them off your list is practically unmatchable to any feeling.

 But, all hail the advent and genius of technology!
 The masters of the web have developed external systems that help you keep an eye on your productivity as well as manage tasks from literally anywhere?
-Even if you do not have your laptop on you while travelling, you can always download any of the best to-do list apps on your iPhone or android smartphones to manage your tasks on-the-go!
+Even if you do not have your laptop on you while travelling, you can always download any of the best to-do list apps on your iPhones or Android smartphones to manage your tasks on-the-go!

 Why do you need a To-Do List App?

 While this is a no-brainer, downloading a to-do list app on your phone allows you to at first, get rid of your notepads and sticky notes from taking over your workplace!
 In addition, when searching online, you’re swamped with a multitude of best cloud storage services options which leave you more perplexed than ever.
 If you are avid list keeper, then chances are you might forget checking the sticky note that you placed on the soft board a few days ago.

 You had an interview at 5 pm!
 But since you forgot to check the sticky note buried behind the others and had basically no reminder whatsoever, you can kiss the hopes of getting a new job goodbye!

 So, will a to-do list app online be of any help?